nyu-pl-fa18/class07/README.md

 ```

 The guard expression `hd1 = hd2` is evaluated after the pattern `hd1
-:: hd2 :: tl` has been matched successfully and the right hand side
+:: hd2 :: tl` has been matched successfully.
+The right hand side
-expression is only evaluated if the guard expression evaluates to
+expression of the matching is then only evaluated if the guard
+expression also evaluates to `true`.
+If the guard expression evaluates
-`true`.
-In general, any expression of type `bool` can be used as a
+to `false`, the next matching is tried.
+In general, any expression of
+type `bool` can be used as a pattern guard.
-pattern guard.

 Here is a slightly optimized version of the above implementation that
-uses a variable binding pattern to avoid the construction of a copy of
+uses a variable binding pattern to avoid the allocation of a new cons
-the tail list in the first case of the match expression:
+node for the tail list passed to the recursive call in the right hand
+side of the first matching:

 ```ocaml
 let rec removeDuplicates = function